Right at Home: Resetting for a new year with soothing decor

 It can be stressful when too much is going on in a space.
 Get creative with delineating spaces and their functions.

-“For children, I love to create a designated play area by overlapping a fun, patterned area rug with woven poufs and storage ottomans,” says Amanda Amato, a designer in Caldwell, New Jersey.
+“For children, I love to create a designated play area by overlapping a fun, patterned area rug with woven poufs and storage ottomans,” says Amanda Amato, a designer in Caldwell, New Jersey, and style expert for HomeGoods.
 She also suggests creating a reading nook in a forgotten corner of a room, and reducing clutter in a small bedroom by multi-purposing a writing desk as a nightstand.

 SEE THINGS IN A GOOD LIGHT